qlem/qlstatus/README.md

-# ql-status
+# ql-tatus
-A small program that generates a stream of system statistics for the status bar of window managers like [spectrwm](https://github.com/conformal/spectrwm).
+A small program that generates a stream of system statistics for the status bar of window managers like [dwm](https://dwm.suckless.org/) or [spectrwm](https://github.com/conformal/spectrwm).
 Only for Linux based distributions, written in C.

 ---
 ![alt text](https://raw.githubusercontent.com/qlem/qlstatus/master/screenshot.png)